ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-graphql-api-with-ballerina.md

 }
 ```

-> Note: The `Decimal` type used here is coming from the `decimal` type in Ballerina language.
-We are using this type
+> Note: The `Decimal` type used here is coming from the [`decimal`](https://ballerina.io/learn/by-example/decimal-type) type in Ballerina language.
+This type is used
 > to store the case counts.
-More about this later.

 After creating the design, now, let's create the project.